aws-samples/build-an-event-driven-knowledge-graph-with-machine-learning/README.md

 ## Cost and Cleanup

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.

-For example, services created by this sample which incur a standing charge include:
+For example, resources created by this sample include:
 * [Amazon Neptune Serverless](https://aws.amazon.com/neptune/pricing/)
 * [Kinesis Data Streams (on demand mode)](https://aws.amazon.com/kinesis/data-streams/pricing/)
 * [Amazon SageMaker endpoints](https://aws.amazon.com/sagemaker/pricing/)